peterduronelly/DA3-Coding-Examples/README.md

 Comparing OLS, LASSO, CART, and random forest<br>
 Gradient Boosting Machines: tuning and model run<br>
 Hitters: parameter grid search on a smaller and easier-to-handle dataset<br>
+The airbnb analysis is implemented both in R and in Python using a Jupyter notebook<br>